-ST’s ‘communities in the sky’ project wins best news website; SPH Media is top winner with 8 awards
+ST’s ‘communities in the sky’ project wins best news website at Digital Media Awards Asia

 On April 24, ST’s visual story “How Singapore builds communities in the sky” won overall gold for best news website at the 16th edition of the Digital Media Awards Asia.

-In all, ST won four gold and one silver at the awards, organised by the World Association of News Publishers (Wan-Ifra) to recognise publishers that have adopted digital media and mobile strategies in response to how people consume news and information.
+In all, ST won four golds and one silver at the awards, organised by the World Association of News Publishers (Wan-Ifra) to recognise publishers that have adopted digital media and mobile strategies in response to how people consume news and information.

 SPH Media, which publishes ST, was the top winner with eight awards.
 These were presented at a ceremony on April 24 at the Sofitel Kuala Lumpur Damansara.